sreesh2411/sreesh2411.github.io/README.md

 [My Notebook](https://github.com/sreesh2411/Kaggle-Submissions/blob/main/Titanic/sreesh_titanic.ipynb)

-### Housing Prices Competition for Kaggle Learn Users:
+### Housing Prices Competition for Kaggle Learn Users
 Link: https://www.kaggle.com/c/home-data-for-ml-course <br>
 Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
 But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.